tychonievich/graphics/md/text/dda.md

 # DDA (Software)

-Triangles are rasterized by finding all of the integer-coordinate points inside the three edges of the triangle[^abut].
+Triangles are rasterized by finding all the integer-coordinate points inside the three edges of the triangle[^abut].
 For each such point, we also wish to interpolate an arbitrary number of other values to that point.
 We can both find these points and interpolate to them very efficiently using either the **DDA** algorithm or its rational-number cousin the **Bresenham** algorithm.
-As both are similar and you're likely more familiar with working in real numbers than in rational numbers, we'll discuss DDA here.
+As both are similar and as you're likely more familiar with working in real numbers than in rational numbers, we'll discuss DDA here.

 [^abut]: